kismetwireless/kismet/docs/dev/datasource.md

 Datasources can report packets or complex records - if your datasource needs to pass parsed information about a device event, that's possible!

-## Capture via IPC
+## Capture via IPC and Network

-Kismet datasources communicate from the capture binary to the Kismet server via an IPC channel.
+Kismet datasources communicate from the capture binary to the Kismet server via an IPC channel or TCP connection.
 This channel passes commands, data, and msgpack binary objects via a simple wrapper protocol.

 The datasource IPC channel is via inherited file descriptors:  Prior to launching the capture binary, the Kismet server makes a pipe(2) pair and will pass the read (incoming data to the capture binary) and write (outgoing data from the capture binary) file descriptor numbers on the command line of the capture binary.

 Operating as a completely separate binary allows the capture code to use increased permissions via suid, operate independently of the Kismet main loop, allowing the use of alternate main loop methods or other processor-intensive operations which could stall the main Kismet packet loop, or even using other languages to define the capture binary, such as a python capture system which utilizes python radio libraries.

+The network protocol is an encapsulation of the same protocol over a TCP channel, with some additional setup frames.
+The network protocol will be more fully defined in future revisions of this document.

-## The IPC Protocol
+## The Simplified Datasource Protocol

 The data source capture protocol is defined in `simple_datasource_proto.h`.
 It is designed to be a simple protocol to communicate with from a variety of languages.